English for Psychotherapy

 green leafs

-We will reopen on Tuesday, May 19th.
+We will reopen on Monday, July 6th.

-Settlement staff are available onsite in Units 111 (Resource Centre) & 112 from 9:00 AM to 3:00 PM Monday to Thursday (CLOSED on Fridays) to answer questions and provide guidance.
-We do not have wi-fi at this time.
+• Settlement staff are available at our Keele office in Units 111 (Resource Centre) & 112 from 9:00 AM to 3:00 PM Monday to Friday to answer questions and provide guidance.

-LINC in-person classes are running as usual.
+• LINC in-person classes are running as usual at Keele office and online.

 We take your privacy seriously and kindly ask that you do not share sensitive personal information via email.